kermitt2/entity-fishing/Readme.md

 > mvn -Dmaven.test.skip=true jetty:run-war
 ```

-By default the demo/console is available at http://localhost:8090
+By default the demo/console is available at [http://localhost:8090](http://localhost:8090)
+The editor (client is work-in-progress, not stable) can be opened under [http://localhost:8090/editor.html](http://localhost:8090/editor.html)

-The documentation of the service is available in the following document ```doc/nerd-service-manual.pdf```.
+The documentation of the service is available in the following document [```doc/nerd-service-manual.pdf```](https://github.com/kermitt2/nerd/raw/master/doc/nerd-service-manual.pdf).

 ## Contact